BraadMartin/components/customizer/alpha-color-picker/readme.md

 I wrote a post with more detailed usage information [on my blog](http://braadmartin.com/alpha-color-picker-control-for-the-wordpress-customizer/).

 Feedback and pull requests are encouraged!

-Feel free to use this in any of your projects.
+## License ##

+This control is licensed under the GPL.
+Please do anything you want with it. :)